Unified theory of magnetization temperature dependence in ferrimagnets

 where $v = a^3 /2$ is the volume of the elementary cell.
 The factor $\frac{1}{2}$ appears because, in BCC crystals, the elementary cell occupies half of the cube with size $ a$.
 Noting that $\int d^3 k = (2\pi)^3/v $, we see that $\langle 1 \rangle_{\bm k} = 1$.

 The Eq.\,\eqref{S-Td} represents a simple and significant conclusion, announced above: the excitation of one ferromagnetic magnon (with frequencies $\omega_{\rm d}(\bm k)$ and $\omega_{\rm da}(\bm k)$, represented by green lines in Fig.\,\ref{F:3}) decreases the mean spin of YIG by unity.
-In contrast, the excitation of one antiferromagnetic magnon (with frequencies $\omega_{\rm a}(\bm k)$ and $\omega_{\rm ad}(\bm k)$, indicated by blue lines in Fig.\,\ref{F:3}) increases the mean spin by uinity.
-To determine the corrections to the temperature dependence of YIG magnetization due to magnons in thermodynamic equilibrium, we need to substitute in \eqref{S-Td} the Bose-Einstein distribution for their occupation numbers:
+In contrast, the excitation of one antiferromagnetic magnon (with frequencies $\omega_{\rm a}(\bm k)$ and $\omega_{\rm ad}(\bm k)$, indicated by blue lines in Fig.\,\ref{F:3}) increases the mean spin by unity.
+To determine the corrections to the magnon-induce corrections to the temperature dependence of YIG magnetization in thermodynamic equilibrium, we need to substitute in \eqref{S-Td} the Bose-Einstein distribution for their occupation numbers: